cakcora/chartalist/README.md

 ```py
 data = chartalist.get_dataset(dataset='ethereum', version='trans_net', download=True, data_frame=True)
 ```
-There are two options for the dataset argument:
+There are three options for the dataset argument:
 - ethereum
 - bitcoin
+- dashcoin

-Depending on the choice of the dataset argument, the following are options for the version argument:
+Depending on the choice of the dataset argument, please refer to [#Datasets](datasets) for the appropriate version argument.

-Ethereum:
-- trans_net
-- multilayer_bytom
-- multilayer_cybermiles
-- multilayer_decentraland
-- multilayer_tierion
-- multilayer_vechain
-- multilayer_zrx

-Bitcoin:
-- trans_net_in
-- trans_net_out
-- price_prediction
-- type_prediction

-4. The corresponding dataset will be downloaded under the `data` folder if not already when the script is ran and the Panda DataFrame can be used directly for processing.
+4. The corresponding dataset will be downloaded under the `data` folder in the working directory if not already when the script is ran and the Panda DataFrame can be used directly for processing.

 ## Using Example Scripts